kahkengwong/CEP-IP_Framework/README.md

 - The strength of each **GOI-DFGs module** relationship is quantified by **deviance explained (DE)**.
 This overall DE is then mapped to individual cells via **cell explanatory power (CEP)** classification, identifying **top-ranked explanatory power (TREP)** cells that most strongly harbor the GOI-DFGs signal.

 - The **CEP-IP framework** (Cell Explanatory Power with Inflection Point) subsequently stratifies the transcriptional space into biologically distinct subpopulations using automated inflection-point (IP) analysis.
-Differential gene expression, Gene Ontology (GO) enrichment, and Monocle3 trajectory analysis then uncover the distinct biology of each subpopulation.
+Differential gene expression, GO enrichment, and Monocle3 trajectory analysis then uncover the distinct biology of each subpopulation.

 **Three GOI-DFGs module pairings were tested by CEP-IP in this study:**
 1. **Prostate cancer (PCa) dataset** - *TRPM4*-Ribo module (7 dual-filtered ribosomal genes averaged as “Ribo”).